-Assets and liabilities for the balance sheet are translated into the presentation currency at the closing rate at the date of the balance sheet.
+Assets and liabilities for the statement of financial position are translated into the presentation currency at the closing rate at the date of the statement of financial position.
 Income and expenses are translated at exchange rates at the dates of the transactions.
 All resulting exchange differences are recognised in other comprehensive income.